ankits1626/cerra_ai/README.md

 ## Testing
 -  create a virual enviornment and install dependencies
 - pytest tests/ --log-cli-level=INFO (with logs)
+- pytest -s -v (with logs from code as well)
 -  pytest tests/

 ## Code Coverage